 The degree of access a student has to his or her records depends on the student's age.
 Students less than 18 years of age have the right to inspect and copy only their permanent record.
-Students 18 years of age or older have access and copy rights to both permanent and temporary records.
+Students 18 years of age or older have the right to access and copy both permanent and temporary records.
 A parent/guardian or student should submit to the building principal a written request that identifies the record(s) he or she wishes to inspect.
 The principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
 The District charges \$.35 per page for copying but no one will be denied their right to copies of their records for inability to pay this cost.

-These rights are denied to any person against whom an order of protection has been entered concerning the student.
+These rights are denied to any person against whom an order of protection that prohibits access to records has been entered concerning the student.